Growth of quasi-convex subgroups in groups with a constricting element: Introduction

 An appropriate notion of convex cocompactness in this setting is just the usual quasi-convexity.
-A \textit{subgroup} $H$ of $G$ is \textit{quasi-convex} if there exist $o\in X$ and $\eta\ge 0$ such that any geodesic of $X$ with endpoints in $Ho$ is contained in the $\eta$-neighbourhood of $Ho$.
+Let $\eta\ge 0$.
+A \emph{subset $Y$} of $X$ is $\eta$-quasi-convex if any geodesic of $X$ with endpoints in $Y$ is contained in the $\eta$-neighbourhood of $Y$.
+A \emph{subgroup} $H$ of $G$ is $\eta$-\emph{quasi-convex} if there exists an orbit of $H$ that is $\eta$-quasi-convex.